 - Lemon Extract: Same as with Vanilla (above).

-- Tea Tree Oil: Just a drop or two will do the trick.
-You can also add some to a cotton swab and hold in place or add a few drops of tea tree oil to a small glass of lukewarm to warm water and swoosh this around.
+- Tea Tree Oil: Just a drop or two is all that’s needed.
+You can also add some to a cotton swab and hold in place or add a few drops of tea tree oil to a small glass of water and swoosh this around.

 - Apple Cider Vinegar: Soak a cotton ball with apple cider vinegar (ACV) and hold it in place.
 Can also try regular household vinegar.

-- Ginger Root: Take a fresh piece of ginger and chew it a bit.
+- Ginger Root: Take a fresh piece of ginger and carefully chew it a bit (remember to chew with the problem tooth).

 - Garlic: Take a clove of garlic, smash it and apply (settle it inside cheek).
 You can also mash some garlic with salt.